 Homemade dressings come together so easily with a handful of ingredients you may just have on hand!

-- Toasted sesame oil – Nutty, rich, with a distinctive, bold flavor
+- Toasted sesame oil – nutty, rich, with a distinctive, bold flavor.
+Use toasted sesame oil - not regular sesame oil.
+The flavors are very different.

-- Tamari, soy sauce or coconut aminos – For a gluten-free dressing, use tamari.
-Never heard of it?
+- Tamari, soy sauce or coconut aminos – for a gluten-free dressing, use tamari.
 It’s gluten-free soy sauce, with all of the traditional flavor of regular soy sauce.
 It adds a nice, rich, savory, salty flavor.
+Coconut aminos are also a great soy sauce alternative.

 - Salad oil – you have options here.
 For a low-FODMAP dressing, I recommend garlic infused olive oil.
 Avocado oil or extra-virgin olive oil are also perfect choices.
 Avocado oil has the most neutral flavor and I use it most often.

 - Vinegar – use rice wine vinegar, apple cider vinegar, white wine vinegar or champagne vinegar.
-Rice wine vinegar is my favorite to use.
+Rice wine vinegar is my favorite to use as it has a nice mild taste.

 - Fresh squeezed lime juice – this really adds a light, bright flavor